The Hormone Controversy

 “Recently there has been tremendous confusion and misunderstanding concerning the article published in JAMA, July 13, 2002, concerning the use of synthetic estrogen and progestin.
-The Women’s Health Initiative (WHI) study demonstrated that the combination synthetic hormones, Premarin and Provera or PremPro, resulted in an increase risk of breast cancer and heart disease.
+The Women’s Health Initiative (WHI) study demonstrated that the combination synthetic hormones, Premarin and Provera or PremPro, resulted in an increased risk of breast cancer and heart disease.
 However, the incidence was very low at less than 1 per 1000 women.
 PremPro consists of a synthetic estrogen from the urine of pregnant horses and progestin (Provera), imitation progesterone.
-Experts from all fields of medicine are now calling for a discontinuation of all hormone replacement based on reported increases in heart disease, breast cancer and blood clots in this WHI trial.
+Experts from all fields of medicine are now calling for a discontinuation of all hormone replacement based on reported increases in heart disease, breast cancer, and blood clots in this WHI trial.
 This is an inappropriate reaction to and incorrect interpretation of one study!
 There are other safe hormones, which were not included in this study, that have been incorrectly targeted.
 The information contained in this latest study is not new news and the conclusion of this study does not apply to natural biologically identical hormones.
 The JAMA article specifically addresses this issue.
-Unfortunately the media will take things out of context and publish misinformation.
+Unfortunately, the media will take things out of context and publish misinformation.
 Patients then misinterpret these findings because of the media confusion.
-The intent of this notice is to clarify this issue and the article.
+The intent of this notice is to clarify this issue and the article.”

 “An article appeared in JAMA in 2000, Jan 26: 283(4):485-91, which concluded that the risk of breast cancer increased 8 times with Provera.
 The July 2002 article is no different.
-It again demonstrates what has been known for some time, that Provera increases breast cancer risk, but it has never received the media attention and medical criticism as now.
+It again demonstrates what has been known for some time, that Provera increases breast cancer risk, but it has never received the media attention and medical criticism as now.”

-“Even though the WHI Trial evaluated Premarin and Provera, it was finally shown that is was primarily the synthetic progestin (Provera) that was the culprit in causing the harm.
+“Even though the WHI Trial evaluated Premarin and Provera, it was finally shown that it was primarily the synthetic progestin (Provera) that was the culprit in causing the harm.
 In the first arm of the WHI, Premarin-Provera caused an increased risk of breast cancer and heart disease.
 In the second arm of the study using estrogen alone, without Provera, the results were very different.
 There was no increased risk of breast cancer or heart disease.
 In fact, there was a decreased risk of cancer and heart disease in the estrogen only group.
-However, most physicians and the media misinterpret the data and conclude that estrogen is harmful when in fact it is not: it is progestin (Provera) that caused the harm.
+However, most physicians and the media misinterpret the data and conclude that estrogen is harmful when in fact it is not: it is progestin (Provera) that caused the harm.”

 “The other inappropriate conclusion was that all hormones in women should be stopped just because Provera is harmful.
 This conclusion does not apply to all hormones.
 All hormones should not be stopped, just the Provera.
 What should women take in place of Provera?
 The answer is simply natural progesterone.
-However many physicians may claim that it makes no difference, that all hormones are the same.
+However, many physicians may claim that it makes no difference, that all hormones are the same.
 This is simply incorrect.
 The natural hormone in the body is called progesterone; the synthetic, chemically altered hormone is a progestin (Provera) and is a completely different molecule.
-It is not the same.
+It is not the same.”

 “In recent studies, Provera has been shown to cause breast cancer; natural progesterone has been shown to decrease the risk of breast cancer.
 Provera increases breast density; progesterone decreases breast density.
 Provera stimulates breast tissue; Progesterone down regulates breast receptor sites.
 Provera raises cholesterol; progesterone lowers cholesterol.
 Provera is associated with a multitude of side effects.
 Progesterone has none.
 Progesterone is pre-gestational, the hormone that is necessary to maintain pregnancy.
 Provera is a teratogen (causes birth defects) and is absolutely contraindicated in pregnancy.
 These hormones absolutely are not the same.
-These are two completely different hormones with completely different effects.
+These are two completely different hormones with completely different effects.”

 “The pharmaceutical companies are trying to manufacture progestins that more closely resemble the molecular structure of natural progesterone in order to avoid the side effects and complications associated with the synthetics.
 The pharmaceutical industry is putting considerable effort into this development because natural progesterone is devoid of any side effects or complications.
-What begs for an explanation is if the natural hormones so perfect in its lack of side effects and complications, why not simply use the natural progesterone?
+What begs for an explanation is if the natural hormones so perfect in its lack of side effects and complications, why not simply use the natural progesterone?”

-“There are 2 recent studies indicating that natural progesterone protects against breast cancer by decreasing epithelial cell proliferation in the breasts (Fertility Sterility 1998: 69:963-69).
+“There are two recent studies indicating that natural progesterone protects against breast cancer by decreasing epithelial cell proliferation in the breasts (Fertility Sterility 1998: 69:963-69).
 Another study showed that progesterone was more protective than Tamoxifen, which is a treatment for breast cancer (Japan Journal of Cancer Research 1985’ 76: 699-04).
 And another document shows decreased ductal stimulation by progesterone by 400% (Fertility Sterility 1995; 63: 785-91).
 There are many studies that show that Provera increases the risk of breast cancer; progesterone decreases the risk.
 Again, progesterone is not Provera.
 In the PEPI trial, it was shown that estrogen and progestin increased the risk of heart disease, whereas estrogen and natural progesterone decreased the risk of heart disease.
 Provera increased cholesterol and clotting whereas progesterone caused the reverse thereby protecting the heart.
 This July 2, 2002, study from JAMA essentially shows the same.
 It amazes me that it still comes as a surprise to the medical community that progestins increase the risk of heart disease when it has been so well documented in the literature.
 Provera antagonizes the beneficial effects of estrogen on coronary artery atherosclerosis (Arterioscler Thromb Vasc Biol 1997 Jan; 17(1):217-21).
-By now it should be apparent that not only is progesterone not the same as Provera, it is completely the opposite.
+By now it should be apparent that not only is progesterone not the same as Provera, it is completely the opposite.”

 “An article in the medical journal American Family Physician showed that Provera and progestins cause significant side effects of swelling, fluid retention, breast tenderness, bleeding, depression and mood disorders.
 Progesterone is devoid of these side effects; it is the feel-good hormone of pregnancy.
-Provera is not a feel-good hormone.
+Provera is not a feel-good hormone.”

 “The recent JAMA article stated that Premarin by itself did not increase the risk of breast cancer.
 The National Breast Institute and the National Institute of Health have emphatically stated that there is no conclusive evidence that Premarin alone causes an increased risk of cancer.
 Overall 75% of all the studies in the medical literature show no increased risk of breast cancer and this article from JAMA is no different – the risk is from adding the synthetic progestin (Provera).
 However, there are a few studies that show a slight increased risk of breast cancer with Premarin.
 The overall risk from these few studies is still very low, but the risk significantly increases with the addition of a progestin.
-In summary, most studies show no increased risk of cancer and a few studies show a very low risk if any with use of Premarin by itself.
+In summary, most studies show no increased risk of cancer and a few studies show a very low risk if any with use of Premarin by itself.”